badbye/autotest-docs/source/R/1-quickstart.rst

     })

 .. error::
-    AutoTestCaseError:
+    | AutoTestCaseError:
-    Your answer is 5, which is not equal to the correct answer 6
+    | Your answer is 5, which is not equal to the correct answer 6

 Self-defined Error Message
 --------------------------

-In the previous example, error occurs when ``i=5``.
+In the previous example, error occurs when ``i = 5``.
 However, the tracing message ``Testing variable/expression:  f(i)`` does not tell what ``i`` is.
 Users may be confusing that what input triggers the error.

-Here we introduce a function ``registerPreMsg``, which is used to insert messages before the default error messages.
+Here we introduce a function ``registerPreMsg``, which is used to insert messages before the default error.

 - It only shows when there is an error.